Catalyst Analytics R

 Why it matters

-• Reproducibility over “analysis theater”
+• Reproducibility over analysis theater

 Slide decks and dashboards often hide assumptions.
-Catalyst Analytics R makes methods and steps visible so
+Catalyst Analytics R makes methods and steps visible so results can be checked, rerun, and improved.

 Outcome: trust you can defend